3* St Mary's Hall, Isles of Scilly

-- 4 nights St Marys Hall, Isles of Scilly - Breakfast
+- 4 nights St Marys Hall, St Mary's - Breakfast

 - This holiday is 100% financially protected.
 ATOL protected 2713

-St Mary’s Hall is an elegant, extensively refurbished townhouse situated in Hugh Town, only a three-minute walk from the town centre and beaches.
-The hotel reflects the island’s relaxed and timeless lifestyle, and guests will receive a warm and friendly welcome.4 nt St Marys Hall, Isles of Scilly
+St Mary’s Hall is an elegant, extensively refurbished townhouse situated in Hugh Town, only a three minute walk from the town centre and beaches.
+The large front gardens have decked seating areas, where guests can relax and take in the ambience of the pleasant surroundings, while the Spirit restaurant, serves excellent food.
+The hotel reflects the island’s relaxed and timeless lifestyle, and guests will receive a warm and friendly welcome.4 nt St Marys Hall, St Mary's

 An elegant, extensively refurbished townhouse situated in Hugh Town and only a 3 minute walk to the town centre and beaches.